 - Temporary Covid-19 procedures: To limit public interaction with our staff, proceed directly to the back during your appointment time.

 - Showing up without an appointment does not guarantee immediate assistance or that an employee is available to help you.
-Appointments are temporarily required due to the unprecedented increase in material volume so we can continue to operate safely.

 Saturday Collection Events